 When an entrepreneur starts out on his/her long journey of building a legacy with his business; he/she almost immediately focuses on the legal status of his business.
 Thoughts include: ‘Should I become a limited liability company or an S-Corporation?’; ‘What if I take on partners?’; ‘How do I get more capital without giving up control?’

-Many of these revocable trusts have a trigger in them causing the trust to become permanent.
+Irrevocable trusts refers to a legal status whereby the trust is permanent until it has fulfilled its obligations to beneficiaries.
+Many revocable trusts have a trigger in them causing the trust to become permanent.
 The most common trigger is the death of the grantor.
 Others include permanent disability or lack of capacity on the grantor to make decisions.
 Once the trigger is engaged, the trust goes into action.
 It then becomes unchangeable or permanent in nature and is called an Irrevocable Trust.

 Those small businesses using partnership or S-Corporation formats issue Form K-1 to the respective owners.
 When income is assigned to the owner and there is no corresponding cash related to that income, then this income is referred to as ‘Phantom Income’.
 In effect, it is assigned income for tax purposes without the corresponding cash to pay the tax liability.

 Dividends and distributions refer to the payment of cash to investors.
 Why are there two separate terms?
 Well, the term is tied back to the type of entity that makes the payment.
 Simply stated, regular corporations, i.e. C-Corporations as identified in the Internal Revenue Code use the term ‘Dividends’ and S-Corporations (Small Business Corporations) use the term ‘Distributions’.
 In addition to S-Corporations, other closely held business use the term ‘Distributions’ to identify amounts disbursed to the respective owners or beneficiaries.
 These forms of entities include Partnerships, Limited Liability Corporations, Trusts and Estates.